top of page

 For the safety and well-being of all concerned, patrons wishing to use the deep end of the Alpena Plaza Pool must complete a skills observation test.
 The test may include but is not limited to, the observation of swimming one length of the pool (25 yards) without stopping, standing or grabbing onto the rope or side.

 A patron must demonstrate safe and consistent swimming techniques.
-If a patron fails to pass the swimming skills test they are to remain in the shallow portion of the pool programming permitting.
+If a patron fails to pass the swimming skills test, they can use a life jacket or stay in the shallow end of the pool.

 Patrons recovering from surgery or serious illness are encouraged to seek the advice of medical professionals before returning to pool activities.
-Plaza Pool staff reserve the right to require a health release form be completed.
 Patrons requiring individual assistance are encouraged to bring an assistant with them when visiting the Alpena Plaza Pool.
 For example, patrons with severe psychomotor or cognitive impairments would be best served by swimming with a personal assistant to care for any non-emergency needs that might arise.

 bottom of page